SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - Inside, return `$starship->getCaptain();`
 - Below add `'setter' => function (Starship $starship, ?string $value): void {}`
 - Inside, call `$starship->setCaptain($value ?? '');`
-- Go refresh the page and submit the form - no errors, but also no validation error on the field
+- Go refresh the page and submit the form - it works, the value is saved to the `captain` property
-- Yes, this field isn't mapped to the property automatically so Form component does not know about our constraints
-- We should import the validation constaints from the entity to the form field manually
+- Custom getter/setter give us full control, but we wire the reading and writing by hand - a bit verbose if all we want is to rename a field
 - But wait!
 Let's see another approach
 - I will comment out the custom getter/setter
 - And instead add `'property_path' => 'captain',`
-- Reload the page - it still works
+- Reload the page - it still works, and it's much simpler: the field just maps to the `captain` property
-- But if you submit an empty field - you will see the validation error now, so our validation constraint on the `captain` field was hooked up
 - The only problem you may still notice - the required `*` icon is gone
 - We can fix it by adding `'required' => true,` option to the field explicitly
 - Reload the page - the `*` is back!